REST client examples

 }

-When creating a device, Cumulocity IoT generates an ID, which is needed in further calls in order to reference the device.
+When creating a device, Cumulocity generates an ID, which is needed in further calls in order to reference the device.
 You can find this ID as the “id” attribute-value pair in the response.

 Sending measurement data